 E. Definitions.
 In this Agreement,

 1. Children, Lineal Descendants.
 The terms "child," "children" and "lineal descendant" mean only persons whose relationship to the ancestor designated is created entirely by or through (a) legitimate births occurring during the marriage of the joint biological parents to each other, (b) children and their lineal descendants arising from surrogate births and/or third party donors when (i) the child is raised from or near the time of birth by a married couple (other than a same sex married couple) through the pendency of such marriage, (ii) one of such couple is the designated ancestor, and (iii) to the best knowledge of the Trustee both members of such couple participated in the decision to have such child, and (c) lawful adoptions of minors under the age of twelve years.
 No such child or lineal descendant loses his or her status as such through adoption by another person.
-Notwithstanding the foregoing, as I have adequately provided for them during my lifetime, for purposes of the dispositions made under this Trust, my children, TED S. BERNSTEIN ("TED") and PAMELA B. SIMON ("PAM"),and their respective lineal descendants shall be deemed to have predeceased the survivor of my spouse and me, provided, however, if my children, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, and their lineal descendants all predecease the survivor of my spouse and me, then TED and PAM, and their respective lineal descendants shall not be deemed to have predeceased me and shall be eligible beneficiaries for purposes of the dispositions made hereunder.
+Notwithstanding the foregoing, as I have adequately provided for them during my lifetime, for purposes of the dispositions made under this Trust, my children, TED S. BERNSTEIN ("TED") and PAMELA B. SIMON ("PAM"),and their respective lineal descendants shall be deemed to have predeceased the survivor of my spouse and me, provided, [emphasis added] however, if my children, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, and their lineal descendants all predecease the survivor of my spouse and me, then TED and PAM, and their respective lineal descendants shall not be deemed to have predeceased me and shall be eligible beneficiaries for purposes of the dispositions made hereunder.

-That the alleged Trustee is aware of this language in the alleged Trust and yet files an improper pleading with misinformation despite the language that clearly and unambiguously predeceases him for all purposes of the alleged Trust.
+That the alleged Trustee is aware of this language in the alleged Trust and yet files an improper pleading with misinformation to this Court despite the language that clearly and unambiguously predeceases Theodore for all purposes of the alleged Trust and dispositions made thereunder.
 That for this reason alone the alleged Trustee should instantly be removed and this complaint stricken other than Eliot’s Counter Complaint.
-Despite repeated requests for the alleged Trustee to resign in light of this language that is crystal clear, the alleged Trustee continues a Pattern and Practice of violations of fiduciary duties and law.
+Despite repeated requests for the alleged Trustee to resign in light of this language that is crystal clear, the alleged Trustee continues a Pattern and Practice of violations of fiduciary duties and law and continues to act despite knowing he is not qualified at this time.

 Shirley Bernstein was the original sole trustee of Shirley’s Trust and, upon her death, was succeeded as sole trustee by Simon L. Bernstein.

 ANSWER – Deny.
 Eliot lacks sufficient information, documents and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Again, until these documents are now forensically analyzed and the original produced for inspection this document is alleged to be part of a series of fraudulent documents that may be legally void as challenged by Eliot already.
+Again, until all dispositive documents are now forensically analyzed and the originals produced for inspection this alleged Shirley Trust is alleged to be part of a series of fraudulent documents and amendments that may be legally void.

 Simon L. Bernstein died on September 13, 2012.